-"Environmentalism will always be a "movement of movements," with a great diversity of values and visions surfacing out of a turbulent sea of informal groupings and formal organizations."
-95
+Environmentalism will always be a "movement of movements," with a great diversity of values and visions surfacing out of a turbulent sea of informal groupings and formal organizations. $^{138}$

 Specifically, he emphasizes disagreements about the appropriate role for markets; whether technology can solve environmental problems; the desirability of economic growth; the plausibility of eco-consumerism and corporate social responsibility as solutions; pragmatic versus radical theories of change; and different conceptualizations of the environment as a necessary support for humanity or as something with inherent value.
 A common theme in environmentalist organizations has been the emergence of disagreeing factions, leading to splits and the emergence of confrontational groups like the Earthforce Environmental Society in 1977 (renamed the Sea Shepherd Conservation Society) and Earth First! in 1979.
-96,97 As Dauvergne notes, the phrase "movement of movements" ties environmentalism to "global resistance to capitalism and globalization", highlighting the complex ways in which the analysis and policy preferences of those in overlapping movements interact.
-98 In earlier work with Jennifer Clapp, he developed a broad typology of environmentalists as market liberals, institutionalists, social greens, and bioenvironmentalists.
-99,100 Diversity in the core beliefs of
+As Dauvergne notes, the phrase "movement of movements" ties environmentalism to "global re-

-95Dauvergne, Environmentalism of the Rich, p.
+&lt;sup>138Dauvergne, Environmentalism of the Rich, p.
 6-7.

-96Ibid., p.
+&lt;sup>139Ibid., p.
 104-6.

-97Klein, This Changes Everything: Capitalism vs. The Climate, p.
+&lt;sup>140Klein, This Changes Everything: Capitalism vs. The Climate, p.
 206.